 - 1. PAL facilitator assigns discussion task and procedures for the group.
 The facilitator designates the amount of time for this discussion activity. - 2.
 Facilitator breaks large group down into groups of four for the activity.
 A group of five is formed if there is an uneven number of people participating. - 3.
 Each small group of four is broken into two pairs.
 One pair represents one side of the academic controversy (pro).
-The other pair represents the other side (con). - 4.
+The other pair represents the other side. - 4.
 Each pair privately prepares for the debate by reading the assigned document, reviews lecture notes, or other reference materials with their partner.
 The facilitator announces the amount of time for this task.
 To ensure that they are ready for the next phase of the activity, each pair may write a statement, organize their arguments, and complete a worksheet prepared by the facilitator. - 5.
 After the preparation phase is concluded, the PAL facilitator instructs all pairs to then advocate their position on the issue to the other pair. - 6.
 When most all the small groups have completed presentations, the facilitator instructs all pairs to reverse their roles.
 The con side now advocates the pro position.
 The pro position in turn must then advocate the con position.
 They can use material and strategies employed in the previous round, or they may add a different approach. - 7.
 The facilitator monitors groups to ensure they are on task, each member is participating, clarifies the task as needed, and monitors their progress.
 The time schedule for the activity is announced to the group when to move on.

 After the small groups have completed both rounds of the debate, the large group is reformed once again.
 At least one member of each small group shares a portion of their debate with the large group.
 A recorder notes all the evidence and logic used to support either position on the black board.
-This phase of the activity seeks to provide a group summary of the discussion and illustrates the complex nature of the topic.
-The facilitator probes the students concerning their use of evidence and their logical thinking in advocating the position.
+This phase of the activity seeks to provide a group summary of the discussion.